shivamd/allrecipes/README.md

 4. Add rating to results
 5. Add user photos for recipe to results
 6. Able to get popular recipes of the day.
-7. Able to insert recipe URL directly.
+7. Able to request with recipe URL.
-8. Able to add page URL directly.
+8. Able to request with page URL.
+9. Option for selecting what keys to return.